-Endorse, deplore, assert, denounce any of these, vociforously, emotionally?
+Endorse, deplore, assert, denounce, support any of these, vociferously, emotionally?
 Want to promote freedom and equality without stumbling over these dilemmas?
 Read on.

-Richard Spencer is an ‘Identitarian’ in his terms; a white separatist; white nationalist; whatever he wants to call it, it’s about being white.
-This is a fallacy, because what we really value, what Spencer pretends to value, is not whiteness, or anything associated with the rather poor attribution of being white.
+His ideas are based on a fallacy, because what we really value, what Spencer pretends to value, is not whiteness, or anything associated with the rather poor attribution of being white.
 His is really an ancient tribalism, something that we acknowledge the human race went through naturally, but not something that’s worth hanging on to.

-What’s worth valuing is something else other than racist ‘whiteness’; or even anything specifically ‘European’, despite Europe being the most localised origin of what we do value … and here I presume ‘we’ value freedom and equality, though I recongnise some do not.
+What’s worth valuing is something else other than racist ‘whiteness’; or even anything specifically ‘European’, despite Europe being historically the most localised origin of what we do value … and here I presume ‘we’ value freedom and equality, though I recongnise some do not.

 Continue reading The White European Culture Fallacy